aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

 $$ {c_A \over c_0} = \sqrt{I \over 8 I_c^2} {d_0 \over z} \left(\bar{v}_z \over \bar{v}_{z,max} \right)^{Sc} $$

-These integrals can get difficult to solve analytically -- except for the Gaussian case which is fairly simple -- but are very easy to estimate numerically.
+These integrals can get difficult to solve analytically -- except for the Gaussian case which is fairly simple -- but are very easy to estimate numerically[<sup id="fnref-9">9</sup>](#fn-9).

+{% capture footnote-9 %}
-**Note:** it is worth keeping in mind when using the empirical constants provided in the literature that they are often fitted parameters and as such mass and momentum conservation is not necessarily guaranteed.
+<a name="fn-9"><strong>9</strong></a>: It is worth keeping in mind, when using the empirical constants provided in the literature, that they are often fitted parameters and as such mass and momentum conservation is not necessarily guaranteed. [↩](#fnref-9)
-{: .notice}
+{% endcapture %}

 As an example, suppose we wish to calculate the constant for the Prandtl mixing length model, we have already imported the solution to the ode for the velocity profile and it is a simple matter to numerically integrate (using the trapezoidal rule) the two integrals in question.